Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 ### 3. Identify the Folder ID where the source file resides

-Having the Project ID, you have to get the top folders, out of which you are interested in "Project Files", by calling this command:
+Having the Project ID, you have to get the top folders, out of which you are interested in **Project Files**, by calling this command:

 ```shell
 curl  'https://developer.api.autodesk.com/project/v1/hubs/'$HUB_ID'/projects/'$PROJECT_ID'/topFolders' \